 Could you walk us through the wellness routine you rely on to keep your mind, body, and spirit at their best?

 Dance itself keeps me in shape because I'm dancing seven days a week and burning a lot of calories.
 I try to eat clean, but I cheat sometimes, which is normal.
-I start every morning with hot mint tea and Nature's Bounty Hair, Skin & Nails vitamins ($8).
-They really work.
+I start every morning with hot mint tea and Nature's Bounty Hair, Skin & Nails vitamins ($7).
+They work.
 To keep my energy levels high throughout the day, I eat a handful of nuts, like raw, unsalted pecans, almonds, and cashews with dried cranberries.
 You can make this blend yourself from Whole Foods.
 Sometimes I'll also eat an apple with peanut butter or Boom Chicka Pop Sweet & Salty Kettle Corn, which is my all-time favorite!
 When the weather is warm in New York City, I love to grab an almond smoothie or açaí bowl.

 As a dancer and for my body and skin, I try to stay away from carbs, white foods, red meat, and dairy products.
 My favorite grocery store to shop at is Trader Joe's.
 I get a few of its vegan dishes for dinner.
 I always make sure to have lots of green vegetables on my plate with protein for dinner.
 I cook lots of fish, shrimp, and meatless meat as my protein.
 I crave ice cream every day, but I found a healthy substitute!
 Trader Joe's sells soy-milk ice cream and other non-fat and organic desserts.
 As you can tell, I'm a happy customer.
 I struggle like everyone else to eat healthy, so I try to create a healthy balance and reward myself with good choices as opposed to unhealthy ones.